 published May 25, 2018

-The science and anecdotal responses from patients and clients who've received AMT, supports our belief that Active Myofascial Therapy is more effective than passive modalities of traditional physical therapy, chiropractic treatments, massage therapy and other therapies where the patient passively receives their treatment.
+The science and anecdotal responses from patients and clients who've received Active Myofascial Therapy-The Diamond Method approach, (AMT), supports our belief that The Diamond Method is dramatically more effective than client-passive modalities of traditional physical therapy, chiropractic treatments, massage therapy and other therapies where the patient passively receives their treatment.

-Due to the client/patient being an active partner in their care, and physically active throughout their therapy session, AMT provides long-lasting, fast, comprehensive relief for pain, injuries, and restricted movement,
+Due to the client/patient being an active partner in their care, and mentally and physically active throughout their therapy session, The Diamond Method provides long-lasting, fast, comprehensive relief and positive clinical outcomes.

 Although the name, Active Myofascial Therapy, might seem to indicate an adherence to earlier tissue-based explanatory mechanisms that the modern pain science community has moved past, it is instead a link to the history and the style of the work which officially began in 1988 — retaining the name, while replacing the underlying ideas with scientifically plausible theory as the knowledge progressed (1).
 The retention of the name AMT also provides continuity for clients to base their treatment decisions on, in light of the track record that it has amassed over decades of practice.

-During the Active Myofascial Therapy Session the Client Partners With the Practitioner:
+During the Session the Client Partners With the Practitioner:

-AMT integrates these therapies in a systemic way, utilizing multiple physical and neurophysiological mechanisms.
-Drawing upon the strengths of both therapies, AMT offers clients individualized care and lasting results based on the non-invasive and low-risk methods of skilled manual therapists and interactive exercises, as well as health education to help them maintain their clinical progress.
+The Diamond Method integrates these therapies in a systemic way, utilizing multiple physical and neurophysiological mechanisms.
+Drawing upon the strengths of both therapies, The Diamond Method offers clients individualized care and lasting results based on the non-invasive and low-risk methods of skilled manual therapists and interactive exercises, as well as health education to help them maintain their clinical progress.

 Interactor Model of Interactivity:

-Adding the client-active component of interactive movement therapy, and practicing manual manipulation in a way that is less passive for the client than the way that massage and other manual therapies are generally practiced, means that AMT is closer to Jacobs' and Silvernail's more client-centered "interactor" model than to the "operator" model on a passive client, that had been a previous understanding of clinical roles (31, 32).
+Adding the client-active component of interactive movement therapy, and practicing manual manipulation in a way that is less passive for the client than the way typical manual therapies are generally practiced, means that The Diamond Method is closer to Jacobs' and Silvernail's more client-centered "interactor" model than to the "operator" model on a passive client, that had been a previous understanding of clinical roles (31, 32).

-The interactivity involved in AMT's engagement among the client, the intervention, the therapist, and the environment builds upon the strengths of its component modalities by engaging, mirroring, and guiding the client, providing an opportunity for increasing the client's self-efficacy, resiliency, well-being, and feelings of empowerment—lasting changes that maintain outcome improvements outside of the clinic, and crucial reasons that the attest research evidence in neuroscience supports the more active approach.
+The interactivity involved in The Diamond Method 's engagement among the client, the intervention, the therapist, and the environment builds upon the strengths of its component modalities by engaging, mirroring, and guiding the client, providing an opportunity for increasing the client's self-efficacy, resiliency, well-being, and feelings of empowerment—lasting changes that maintain outcome improvements outside of the clinic, and crucial reasons that the attest research evidence in neuroscience supports the more active approach.

 Social Aspects of Pain:

-Additionally, while it is very early to claim firm linkages, the work by Mogil and by Koban (33-41) on the social aspects of pain—how pain is experienced and mediated by the presence of trusted and caring others—holds the promise of eventually providing insight on the effectiveness of the interactive aspect of AMT, and the therapeutic alliance it creates.
+Additionally, while it is very early to claim firm linkages, the work by Mogil and by Koban (33-41) on the social aspects of pain—how pain is experienced and mediated by the presence of trusted and caring others—holds the promise of eventually providing insight on the effectiveness of the interactive aspect of The Diamond Method , and the therapeutic alliance it creates.

-For all these reasons, we believe that AMT is strongly consistent with the evidence-based and science-based practice of massage, and other manual and movement-based treatments.
+For all these reasons, we believe that The Diamond Method is strongly consistent with the evidence-based and science-based practice of massage, and other manual and movement-based treatments.

 (1) Fritz, W. "Myofascial Release, from a science-informed perspective", http://www.waltfritzseminars.com/blog/ Accessed 12 April 2018.